catwithtudou/AI_Training/README.md

-# Kaggle Training
+# AI Training

-collect notes and code about my Kaggle competition
+collect notes and code about my AI Training